KPRoche/sense_faux/README.md

 3. download this repo and copy the entire sense_faux folder to the above site-packages folder.
 4. You now should be able to import the library in a python session with import sense_faux just like sense_emu

+The **fauxhat** directory is an artifact (you can tell because it refers to python 3.6) of creating a container that could use this library.